Naville/WTFJH/README.md

 > Also make VERSION changes easy-trackable by reviewing history of **VERSION**

 #Requirements
-1. Theos (We Brought Our Own Copy.
-Used if $THEOS Not Set In Environment Variable)
+1. Theos (Run InstallTheos.sh To Install If You Don't Have One)
 2.  iOS Toolchain (Included in Xcode)
 3. Python (Tested on Python2.X.
 The one preinstalled on OS X is enough)
 4.  colorama (Run "pip install colorama")